Sun Hongyi

-Sun Hongyi (born 28 July 1993) is a male taekwondo practitioner from China.
+Sun Hongyi (born 28 July 1993) is a Chinese taekwondo practitioner.

 Personal life

 He began the sport in 2007 at a school in Hulunbuir, before attending Beijing Sport University.

 Career

-He reached the quarter finals of the 2018 Asia Games.
+He reached the quarter-finals at the 2018 Asia Games.
 He competed at the 2019 World Championship in Manchester.
 He was selected for the Taekwondo at the 2020 Summer Olympics – Men's +80 kg after he won the Asian Olympic Qualification Tournament in Amman, Jordan in May 2021.